-- For Candlestick neighborhoods Section 5 of this D4D; - For the Shipyard neighborhoods the Hunters Point Shipyard D4D under separate cover.
+- For Candlestick neighborhoods Section 5 of this D4D; - For Jamestown neighborhood Section 7 of this D4D; and, - For the Shipyard neighborhoods the Hunters Point Shipyard D4D under separate cover.

 Character Neighborhoods Design Principles

 Range of uses within close proximity - Each character neighborhood contains a range of uses to enable daily activities to be accomplished within an easy walking distance from home or work.
 A mix of uses also contributes to a vital and flexible neighborhood, allowing a range of activities.